Sonora Matancera: Addition of Celia Cruz, personnel changes and the first overseas tour

 Celia Cruz succeeded Myrta Silva in 1950, performing and recording with the conjunto until 1965.
 Fans of the cooperative at first did not accept Celia as a worthy replacement for Myrta, but by 1951 she had won the audience over.
 In 1962, she married second trumpeter Pedro Knight, who later became her "protector, manager, and musical director".

 Cruz's first recording with the conjunto was made on December 15, 1950.
 It was for Seeco Records.
 "Cao cao, maní picao" was an instant success, a "bombshell".
 Seeco had an extensive distribution network, allowing it to ship its recordings of different artists, including La Sonora, throughout Latin America.

 Personnel changes in 1954 included the replacement by Estanislao "Laíto" Sureda of Bienvenido Granda as male lead singer; Bienvenido left after a heated argument with Rogelio Martínez over money: he wanted higher pay than his colleagues, but in the collective all received the same salary.
 One other personnel change occurred this year.
 Elpidio Vázquez, a son of Bubú, replaced him on contrabass.

 The conjunto made its first overseas tour in 1955.
-It performed in Panama, Colombia, and Costa Rica.
-In the course of the Colombia tour, Carlos Argentino joined the band as a singer and remainted till 1959.
+It performed in Panama, Colombia, Venezuela and Costa Rica.
+In the course of the Colombia tour, Carlos Argentino joined the band as a singer and remained till 1959.

 Manteca left either in 1955 or in 1957, retiring as had other members through the years because of health matters.
 Simón Domingo "Minino" Esquijarroza then became the percussionist.

 In 1956, Celio González replaced Laíto on lead vocals (besides singing coro with Rogelio, Caíto, and Laíto and playing the güiro); he stayed until 1959.
 Refresquito retired in 1957, and Javier Vázquez, another son of Bubú, then became the principal arranger.
-In 1959, the conjunto undertook another overseas tour, playing in Peru, Chile, and Uruguay; the year is considered the ensemble's high-water mark.
+In 1959, the conjunto undertook another overseas tour, playing in Venezuela, Peru, Chile, and Uruguay; the year is considered the ensemble's high-water mark.

 The Middle Period: 1960s to 1970s

 Leaving Cuba and its aftermath: 1960–1961

-The cooperative began the decade with a tour of Haiti, the Dominican Republic, Aruba, and Curacao, but the political upheaval following the Cuban Revolution affected the group greatly.
+The cooperative began the decade with a tour of Haiti, the Dominican Republic, Aruba, and Curaçao, but the political upheaval following the Cuban Revolution affected the group greatly.
 Having signed a lucrative contract to perform in Mexico City, the group, accompanied by Celia Cruz, left Havana on June 15, 1960.
 Minino decided to stay; the conjunto never returned to Cuba.

 On July 15, 1960 two new singers joined the group, Willy "El Baby" Rodríguez and Alberto Pérez Sierra.
 Of the eleven new vocalists associated with La Sonora Matancera in the 1960s, only two remained for any appreciable amount of time, Willy "El Baby" Rodríguez and Justo "El Mulato" Betancourt.
 In 1961, Mario "Papaíto" Muñoz joined the ensemble as the new timbalero/bongosero/campanero.
 Additionally, Celio González returned and continued as sonero and güiro player until 1965.